Lesson 1 of 5

 WHEN WAS IT WRITTEN?

-The Gospel of John was probably completed around 90 C.E., after the death of the beloved disciple (John 21:20-25).
-Although John is traditionally said to have been the last Gospel completed, it is probably not much later than Matthew and Luke.
+Although John is traditionally said to have been the last Gospel completed, it is probably not much later than Matthew and Luke, around 75-85 CE.

 WHAT’S IT ABOUT?

-John’s Gospel was written that people might believe that Jesus is the Messiah and Son of God, who gives people the gift of eternal life through his life, death, and resurrection (John 20:30-31).
+John’s Gospel was written that people might come to believe or be encouraged in their faith that Jesus is the Messiah and Son of God, who gives people the gift of eternal life through his life, death, resurrection, and ascension.
+(John 20:30-31).

 HOW DO I READ IT?

-John’s Gospel begins with a poetic introduction that places the story of Jesus within the wider story of the Word of God.
+John’s Gospel begins with a poetic introduction that places the story of Jesus within the wider cosmic story of the Word of God.
 A word is a form of communication, and as John tells the story it stresses ways in which God speaks to the world through Jesus.
-Readers will find that Jesus communicates the will of God by the words he speaks, by the miracles he performs, by the death he dies in love for others, and by rising to life.
+Readers will find that Jesus communicates the will of God and reveals who God is by the words he speaks, by the miracles he performs, by the death he dies in love for others, by rising to life, and by his return to the Father with the ascension.
 The gospel story takes place on the earth, but at its heart is the way God is made known to the people of the world.